Newport News Back & Neck Injury Lawyer

 The back can refer to any area adjacent to the spine running from the neck

 to the coccyx.
-There are many accident causes back injury.
-Pain in the
+There are many accidents that can cause back injury.
+Pain

-back can due to a muscle strain or pull or something extremely serious.
+in the back can occur due to a muscle strain or pull or something extremely

-Any type of trauma may lead to a person experiencing lower back pain.
+serious.
+Any type of trauma may lead to a person experiencing lower back

 “Whiplash” injury affects the neck when it is snapped in backward